constant17/item-catalog-udacity/README.md

 ## Setup Instructions and Steps to follow

 The project includes the following files:
-1. test.ipynb displays the first few rows of each table to let you check your database.
+1. `test.ipynb` displays the first few rows of each table to let you check your database.
-2. create_tables.py drops and creates your tables.
+2. `create_tables.py` drops and creates your tables.
 Run this file to reset the tables.
-3. etl.ipynb reads and processes a single file from song_data and log_data and loads the data into the tables.
+3. `etl.ipynb` reads and processes a single file from song_data and log_data and loads the data into the tables.
 This notebook contains detailed instructions on the ETL process for each of the tables.
-4. etl.py reads and processes files from song_data and log_data and loads them into the tables.
+4. `etl.py` reads and processes files from song_data and log_data and loads them into the tables.
-5. sql_queries.py contains all sql queries, and is imported into the last three files above.
+5. `sql_queries.py` contains all sql queries, and is imported into the last three files above.

 **Requirements**

-1. Make sure you have Jupyter notebook, python and sql server installed on your computer.
+1. Make sure you have Jupyter Notebook, Python and SQL server installed on your computer.
 2. The following python libraries `pip`, `psycopg2`, `panda`, `glob` are required to run the program.

 ## Program execution
 In order to successfully run this project, below are the steps to follow:

-1. Open test.ipynb and execute each line in sequential order.
+1. Open `test.ipynb` and execute each line in sequential order.
 2. Run the first line to load sql extension.
-3. Run the next line which runs create_tables.py in order to create the database and tables
+3. Run the next line which runs `create_tables.py` in order to create the database and tables
-4. The next line will run etl.py to process the data and populate the tables
+4. The next line will run `etl.py` to process the data and populate the tables
 5. Connect to the database by running the next line and execute rest of the queries to analyze data from the database.

 ## Schema Design